 Here at The Bouqs Co., we do our fair share of DIY crafting because, well… it’s just plain old fun!
-And today, we’re going to give you the lowdown on one of our favorite flower-related home creations: dried flower wreaths.
+Today, we’re going to give you the lowdown on one of our favorite flower-related home creations: dried flower wreaths.
 The best thing about making DIY holiday wreaths?
 It’s super simple, quick, and requires very few materials.

 So if Christmas, Thanksgiving, or some other holiday is fast approaching, why not get your craft game on and add some earthy vibes to your home by creating a dried flower wreath?
 We promise you it’ll be a blast!
 And it will only take around 15 minutes to finish if you follow our super straightforward guide!